Code-Institute-Submissions/TobinStonelake-ms2/README.md

         used throughout the website due to the stylisation that *Jig & Thonic* have incorporated within their own branding and promotion.
 It is remnant of the 70/80s Disco themed writing, that the act promotes themselves as representing.
-To ensure that a similar font will be prevalent, Cursive serves as a fall back.
+To ensure that a similar font will be prevalent, Cursive serves as a fallback.
     * For the main text throughout the site, 'Yanone Kaffeesatz' has been used.
-        In the author's view, this is also resmebeling a retro style font, thus, adhering to the same textual principle that is conveyed by the head font decision.
+        In the author's view, this is also resembling a retro-style font, thus, adhering to the same textual principle that is conveyed by the head font decision.
 This clearly defines head elements as being separate from the main text elements.
         This has Serif as a fallback, also complementing the nature of a defined element of text away from the remaining content.

 * Imagery
-    * Images have not been used widely across the site, this is as emphasis is towards the content.
+    * Images have not been used widely across the site, this is as the emphasis is towards the content.
-        The content itself being very stylised and adhering to the design principles of the sites where the content has been embedded from.
+        The content itself being very stylised and adhering to the design principles of the sites where the content has been embedded.
     * Where this is not true is within the banner and footer to carry a cohesive branded look.
 This includes *Jig & Thonic's* logo and familiar banner found on their other sites.